sanjaybhandarii/Arcade-stenosis-task/README.md

 # Arcade-stenosis-task
-This repo is the solution for stenosis detection task for [ARCADE challenge](https://arcade.grand-challenge.org/evaluation/final-phase-stenosis-detection-algorithm-submission/leaderboard/) achieving a f1 score of 0.5353 on test dataset.
+This repo is the solution for stenosis detection task for [ARCADE challenge](https://arcade.grand-challenge.org/evaluation/final-phase-stenosis-detection-algorithm-submission/leaderboard/) achieving F1-score of 0.5353 on test dataset.

 ## Description